-The Brain Stimulation Clinic and Research Program examines technologies that alter brain function using electrical or magnetic stimulation.
-Clinical services, including electroconvulsive therapy (ECT) and transcranial magnetic stimulation (TMS) are offered.
-For more information on our clinical trials and services for patients, please contact Michael Koval at 919-681-0603.
+The Division of Brain Stimulation and Neurophysiology at Duke is a leading program with experts in electroconvulsive therapy (ECT), transcranial magnetic stimulation (TMS), neuromodulatory neuroscience, and other areas.
+The Brain Stimulation Clinic and Research Program examines technologies that alter brain function using electrical or magnetic fields to stimulate certain areas of the brain.
+The Divison of Brain Stimulation and Neurophysiology offers clinical services, including electroconvulsive therapy (ECT) and transcranial magnetic stimulation (TMS).
+For more information on our clinical trials and services for patients, please contact Muriel Llewellyn at 919-684-0105 for ECT services or Michael Koval at 919-681-0603 for TMS services.

 Duke Sleep Clinic (DSC)

 The Duke Sleep Clinic is a leader in sleep research and clinical treatments for patients with sleep disorders.
-The program is dedicated to better understanding the functions of normal sleep, to delineate the mechanisms of sleep disorders, and to develop better treatments for sleep disorders.
+Researchers and clinicians in the DSC focus on understanding the functions of normal sleep, in order to understand sleeping disorders and develop better treatments for sleep disorders.

 Brain Stimulation Engineering Lab (BSEL)

 The Brain Stimulation Engineering lab develops new devices and technologies to further the field of brain stimulation.

 The Noninvasive Neuromodulatory Neuroscience Lab uses transcranial magnetic stimulation (TMS) and other electromagnetic means of altering brain function to investigate working memory, conditioned learning, pain, deception, visual perception, and self-recognition.